oilandsugar/ritual-dust/content/folklore/planetary-magic.md

 ### Venus ♀
 Love, beauty and sex.
 The symbol for Venus is a circle with a small cross below, representing the mirror of the goddess Venus, older versions did not have a cross at the bottom.
+In alchemy it's symbol is a combination of gold (sun) and vinegar (matter) and is associated with copper.
 Associated metal: **Copper**
 Associated day: **Friday**
 Associated color: **Green**